JSBSim-Team/jsbsim/joss_paper/paper.md

 Sean McLeod

 # References

+ - CAVEAT: this section should be left blank.
+It will be populated by the automatic production workflow of the JOSS paper, based on the citations found in the running text.

 Jon Berndt.
 ["JSBSim: An Open Source Flight Dynamics Model in C++,"](https://arc.aiaa.org/doi/10.2514/6.2004-4923) AIAA 2004-4923.
 AIAA Modeling and Simulation Technologies Conference and Exhibit.
 August 2004